 In June 1998, the Financial Accounting Standards Board issued Statement of Accounting Standards (SFAS) No. 133 ("Accounting for Derivative Instruments and Hedging Activities").
 SFAS No. 133 establishes accounting and reporting standards requiring that every derivative instrument (including certain derivative instruments embedded in other contracts) be recorded on the balance sheet as either an asset or liability measured at its fair value.
 The Statement requires that changes in the derivative's fair value be recognized currently in earnings unless specific hedge accounting criteria are met.
-Special accounting for qualifying hedges allows a derivative's gains and losses to offset related results on the hedged item in the income statement, and requires that a company must formally document, designate and assess the effectiveness of transactions that receive hedge accounting.
+Special accounting for qualifying hedges allows a derivative's gains and losses to offset related results on the hedged item in the income statement, and requires that a company must formally document, designate and assess the hedge effectiveness of transactions that receive hedge accounting.

 SFAS No. 133, as amended by SFAS No. 137, is effective for fiscal years beginning after June 15, 2000.
 A company may also implement the Statement as of the beginning of any fiscal quarter after issuance; however, SFAS No. 133 cannot be applied retroactively.
-PGE has not yet quantified the impacts of adopting SFAS No. 133 on its financial statements and has not determined the method of its adoption of SFAS No. 133 nor the effect on the accounting for its hedging activities or physical contracts.
+PGE has not yet completed the quantification of the impacts of adopting SFAS No. 133 on its financial statements.